Skip to main content

 We're Right Here

-The We’re Right Here campaign is a group of community leaders calling for more powers for communities over their area, services and funding.
+The We’re Right Here campaign is a group of community leaders calling for more powers for communities over their area, buildings and spaces, services and funding.
 We believe local people should shape the places where they live.

 Our Influencing work